We’ve had a little problem here for nearly two days now. There is a beeping sound in this house. Somewhere. And it is driving poor Abi crazy.

 This is getting ridiculous.

 Last night after my shower I thought for sure the beeping was in the kitchen.

-I moved the coffee cart and such away from the wall and took off the extension cord.
-I replaced it with a power strip that is supposed to be safer.
+I moved the coffee cart away from the wall and took off the extension cord.
+I replaced it with a power strip.

 Then I started looking at the mammoth refrigerator.
 The one that is in the VERY corner of the kitchen and a real bitch to move in and out.
-I decided I would have to look back there.

-Dust bunnies from two years of a refrigerator not being moved floated up into the air.
-I knew I was going to have to take another shower.
+Dust bunnies from two years of a refrigerator being in one spot floated up into the air.
+Then the red light that lights up the front panel went out.

-So then I was faced with: How one earth am I going to get back there, because I cannot pull it all the way out, and plug whatever it is back in?
-I got my flash light and saw that somehow the red button that is turned to on on this power strip had suddenly turned off.
+So then I was faced with: How one earth am I going to get back there, because I cannot pull it all the way out and plug whatever it is back in?
+There just isn’t enough room.

 Then I realized I might have pulled it out too far.
 The ice maker…